yahiaAlg/final_project_multimodal_chatbot/tasks.md

 - Text-to-image synthesis (e.g., DALL-E, Stable Diffusion)
 - Image editing and manipulation

+Future Directions:

+- Improved efficiency and speed
+- Integration with other AI technologies
+- Expansion to other data types (audio, video)

 <figure or image about [examples of images generated by different diffusion models]>

 ---